Luchixiang/Correlator/Correlator-Plugin/README.md

 ### Run Correction

-1. Click plugin -> NanoSIMS Correlatve -> NanoSIMS EM Correlator
+1. Click plugin -> Correlator -> Correlator

 2. Browse the NanoSIMS and EM image.
 Input the pixel size of these two images.